slowcities/16max/README.md

 **Ratchets against probability.** Set a step to ×4 and 50%.
 It either fires four times or not at all — the roll happens once per step, not once per hit.

 **An echo is not an effect.** Load Two octave major, set Delay Mix to about 0.4, then walk Time from 1/16 up to dotted 1/4.
 Each division rewrites the rhythm of a scale that never changed.

+**One instrument, two parts.** Switch Noise on with a short Decay and a mid Cutoff.
+The same sixteen steps now carry a pitched line and a percussive one, and punching Noise in and out is an arrangement decision rather than an edit.

 **Playing the length.** Put Last step on a hardware knob and sweep it while the pattern runs.
 Students hear a phrase get cut short and turn over against the count — the same lesson as odd meter, but performed rather than set.